Sunscreen Success: Powerful Protection for Eczema-Prone Skin

 This guide aims to help you strike that delicate balance.
 With the right knowledge, you can confidently protect your skin from the sun while minimizing irritation and supporting your skin’s barrier.

 People with eczema often worry that the sun will worsen their condition.
-In reality, moderate sun exposure can temporarily improve eczema for some, thanks to its anti-inflammatory properties.
-However, overexposure leads to sunburn, dehydration, and barrier disruption—worsening the condition.
+In reality, moderate sun exposure can temporarily improve eczema for some, thanks to its anti-inflammatory properties (similar to phototherapy).
+However, overexposure leads to sunburn, dehydration, and barrier disruption—which severely worsen the condition and initiate the itch-scratch cycle.
 Moreover, ultraviolet (UV) damage increases the risk of skin cancer and premature aging.
-For these reasons, daily sunscreen use is still critical, especially during warmer months or in high-UV regions.
+For these reasons, daily sunscreen use is critical.

 Peer-reviewed studies also support this, highlighting the role of UV radiation in skin barrier impairment and inflammation in patients with atopic dermatitis (Tanei, 2021, International Journal of Molecular Sciences).